 3. What is happening with departmentally coordinated courses and finals?

 ANSWER: Course coordinators will be contacting the instructors involved in their courses about how to proceed with course content and assessments.

 4. How can I communicate with students online?

-ANSWER: The officially supported method is to start a Zoom meeting through Blackboard or Canvas.
+ANSWER: The officially supported method is to start a Zoom meeting through Canvas.